aminnj/niceplots/README.md

 ![example](example.png)

-This is a single file PHP script that you can plop into a directory full of images to nicely format them on a page so that they are searchable and sortable.
+This is a single file PHP script that you can drop into a directory full of images to nicely format them on a page so that they are searchable and sortable.
 Searching supports regex and is live!
 Some Vim keybindings are also provided.